benrudolph/ascend.report/index.md

 *Institutional knowledge of the system*

 A very difficult part of running a pilot is embedding the system knowledge within the organization.
 We accomplished this through establishing a champion for the project who would be able to carry on the project after UNHCR Innovation had left.
 In addition to this, we ran as many trainings as possible with UNHCR, ACAI and Aprode.
 We had two sets of trainings.
 The first was a brief overview of the system designed for those who wouldn’t be directly interacting with the system.
 It lasted for an hour.
-The second part was more in depth with hands-on practice, geared to those who would be using Frontline.
+The second part was more in depth with hands-on practice, geared to those who would be using FrontlineCloud.

 *Time of sending the messages*